 That’s the thing.
 Thanks to this pandemic, we all have a lot of “new responsibilities” and I’ll need to decide which are most important to me, because there are simply too many to tackle.
 Deep down, I know I need to prioritize my role as my kids’ mom, because that’s what they need most.
 So perhaps it’s time I call a truce with myself and get solution-oriented about school.
 Maybe, in conjunction with the teachers, I can find a way to guide my kids to do some — but not all — the school work.
 I have to figure out something.

-Part of the solution will require me to trust that the professionals will get my kids up to speed next year.
+Part of the solution will require me to trust that the professionals will get my kids up to speed when we go back to in-person school.
 Stressing myself out isn’t good for anyone, and it’s certainly not a recipe for success in the isolation classroom (AKA our dining room table).
 Let’s face it, I’m never going to do as good a job as their real teachers, and this type of teaching isn’t meant to be my primary job with my kids, now or ever.
 What I really need to do is to help guide them through this uncertain time so they can come out the other side ready to re-enter the classroom.